JAlcocerT/JAlcocerT/content/blog/dev-web-landing.md

 * The fav icons works as configured with `"./public/favicon.svg"`

-Which I could change from png to svg thanks to [adobe](https://www.adobe.com/express/feature/image/convert/png-to-svg) and provided `guideventure-logo.svg`
+Which I could change *from png to svg* thanks to [adobe](https://www.adobe.com/express/feature/image/convert/png-to-svg) and provided `guideventure-logo.svg`

-* The theme brings a OG Image, which equals to the first image of the landing.
+* The theme brings an **OG Image**, which equals to the first image of the landing.
 * PagesSpeed: 100/100/100/100

 > Compared with the competitor (WP) ~ping 30 vs ping ~300